tshort/mdpad/yaml_usage.md

     culpa qui officia deserunt mollit anim id est laborum.
     ```

-All YAML and text blocks load and run prior to any of the JavaScript
+By default, all YAML and text blocks load and run prior to any of the JavaScript
 blocks.

 The `name=txt` in the example above is a parameter that indicates that